jrieck1991/channelz-web/README.md

 # channelz-web

-frontend and http api for the grpc channelz api
+an api + frontend for the grpc channelz service

 ## Run